Pest and Disease Management – Biosecurity For Pistachios

 Awareness that undesirable levels of aflatoxin in food and feed may have serious consequences for human and animal health is increasing.
 Aflatoxins, probably the most studied and widely known mycotoxins, were first noted in the early 1960s.
 They are among the most potent mutagenic substances known; there is extensive experimental and epidemiological evidence that they induce liver cancer (WHO, 1998).
 The term aflatoxin refers to a class of chemical compounds of related structure; among these aflatoxin B1 is considered to be the most potent carcinogen.

 The major aflatoxin-producing fungi are Aspergillus flavus and Aspergillus parasiticus.
 Under favourable temperature and humidity conditions these fungi grow on certain foodstuffs, most commonly groundnuts, dried fruit, tree nuts (almonds, pecans, walnuts, pistachios and Brazil nuts), spices and a range of cereals (especially maize).
-Production of aflatoxin is optimal at relatively high temperatures, so contamination is most acute and widespread in warm, humid climates.
-Although contamination is generally considered to be a problem in tropical and subtropical regions of Africa, Asia and Latin America, aflatoxins have also been found in temperate countries of Europe and North America (FAO, 1979, 1982).
+Production of aflatoxin is optimal at relatively high temperatures, so contamination is most acute and widespread in warm, climates.
+Although contamination is generally considered to be a problem in tropical and subtropical regions of Africa, Asia and Latin America, aflatoxins have also been found in temperate countries of Europe and North America and Australia (FAO, 1979, 1982).
+Tree nuts are commonly affected.

 APPC has an Aflatoxin Policy – see the link at the bottom of this section.

 There are however, some biocontrol measures being investigated using the atoxigenic Aspergillus flavus strain AF36 (the same product that is widely used in Arizona cotton fields to substantially reduce aflatoxin contamination of cottonseed).
-AF36 was applied as a biocontrol agent in commercial pistachio orchards in California in 2008, 2009, and 2010.
-For an introduction on AF36 and how it should be applied, see the University of California webpage: Biocontrol of Aflatoxins in Pistachio and Almond Crops
+AF36 was applied as a biocontrol agent in commercial pistachio orchards in California in 2008, 2009 and 2010.
+For an introduction to AF36 and how is should be applied, see the University of California webpage: Biocontrol of Aflatoxins in Pistachio and Almond Crops

 Training Video from the University of California, Division of Agriculture and Natural Resources, Kearney Agricultural Research and Extension Center: How AF36 works